GeotrekCE/Geotrek-admin/docs/advanced-configuration/attachments.rst

 Paperclip enable video
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To enable the addition of a link to a YouTube/video in the attached files of objects:
+To enable adding YouTube or video links to the attached files of objects:

 .. md-tab-set::
     :name: paperclip-enable-video-tabs